joonashkra/note-app/README.md

 # Note / To-Do Web Application

-## Description
+## Overview

-This is a personal project aimed at gaining experience in full-stack development with modern methodologies and technologies.
-At the time of writing this, the frontend is missing some features and e.g. the CSS is not responsive in the slightest.
-The app is [deployed to Render](https://note-app-gk6d.onrender.com/) after each successful pipeline run from a push or PR to the main branch.
+This personal project serves as a hands-on learning experience in full-stack development, incorporating modern methodologies and technologies.
+The application is in continuous development, as its primary purpose is to facilitate my learning.
+As a result, some features are missing, and e.g. the CSS is not yet responsive.
+However, the app is **[deployed to Render](https://note-app-gk6d.onrender.com/)**, but only after each successful pipeline run from a push or pull request to the main branch, ensuring it is never in a "broken" state.

 ## Languages, frameworks and libraries